nvim-neorocks/neorocks/README.md

 ### With GitHub Actions

-- We recommend using the [luarocks-tag-release](https://github.com/nvim-neorocks/luarocks-tag-release)
+- We recommend using the [nvim-busted-action](https://github.com/nvim-neorocks/nvim-busted-action)
-  action, which uses `neorocks` to run tests and publishes your package to luarocks, or to use the `neorocksTest` helper in a nix-based CI.
+  action, which uses `nlua` to run tests, or to use the `neorocksTest` helper in a nix-based CI.
 - Alternatively, you can see the `tests` job of
   [this project's CI](./.github/workflows/nix-build.yml)
-  for an example on how to use `neorocks` with GitHub actions manually.
+  for an example on how to use `neorocksTest` with GitHub actions manually.

 <!-- MARKDOWN LNIKS & IMAGES -->
 [neovim-shield]: https://img.shields.io/badge/NeoVim-%2357A143.svg?&style=for-the-badge&logo=neovim&logoColor=white